 A good software system will be able to give your kitchen manager a firm grasp on:

 - What inventory items do you currently have on hand and the cost

 - Track of inventory that's used every day

 In sum, the system will be beneficial in detecting inventory loss via means such as spills or human error and even uncover future sales patterns.
 Multi-location inventory management is quite difficult to track manually but with digital inventory management restaurants can easily keep tabs on inventory levels across each store.

 Beyond simply managing your inventory digitally there are many best practices that restaurateurs have developed to reduce food waste, order new stock, and manage their stock levels.

 1. Organize your storage.

 The first rule of effective inventory management for a business is to organize it.
-Clear organization allows your employees to complete their tasks faster (they don't have to spend 10 minutes hunting an item down) and really improves inventory accuracy.
+The clear organization allows your employees to complete their tasks faster (they don't have to spend 10 minutes hunting an item down) and really improves inventory accuracy.

 In general, you should place frequently used items in the most accessible locations of the fridge and pantry, such as the front of a mid-level shelf.
 You can use tags on the shelves to help tell employees where everything goes.
 (Shelf tag bonus: you can also use them to track how much longer an ingredient's shelf life will last.
 And of course, make sure that newer items go to the back of their shelves so that chefs are using up the older items before they expire.